edwalters99/chores-react/README.md

 ## Feature List

 * Login and Register pages with custom form validation and error display.
-* Back-end server warnings & errors are displayed to the user throughout the app using 'Toast messages'.
+* Back-end server warnings & errors are displayed to the user throughout the app using Toast Messages.
 * Parent enters a family name on signup (e.g. The Bloggs Family) which is displayed in various app components.
-* Parent enters a PIN on signup which is used for authorizing Chore Completion and Reward Redemption.
+* Parent enters a PIN on signup which is used for authorizing chore completion and reward redemption.
-* Parent can create (or delete) a Child.
-Favourite Colour, Avatar and Date of Birth inputs are requested to create a personalized & unique Child Dashboard.
+* Parent can create (or delete) a child.
+Favourite colour, avatar and date of birth inputs are required to create a personalized & unique Child Dashboard.
-* A random inspirational / personalized message from their Avatar is displayed on page refresh of the Child Dashboard. e.g Days to their Birthday / Child name spelt backwards.
+* A random inspirational / personalized message from their avatar is displayed on each page refresh of the Child Dashboard. e.g Days to their birthday / child name spelt backwards.
-* Parents can create/delete Favourite Chores; entering a title, description, reward Coin Value and emoji to personalize each chore.
+* Parents can create/delete favourite chores; entering a title, description, reward coin value and emoji to personalize each chore.
-* These chores can then be reused and assigned to any number of Children.
+* These chores can then be reused and assigned to any number of children.
 * Parent performs login to Child Dashboard with a single button click.
 Child is unable to access other areas of the app and is restricted to Child Dashboard, Child Rewards and Logout.
 (No child username/password required)
-* Assigned Chores appear on Child Dashboard and display elapsed time since Assignment.
+* Assigned chores appear on Child Dashboard and display the elapsed time since assignment.
-* Child can mark Chore as done.
-Parent enters PIN to approve Chore completion.
-Child's coin balance updates by the chore value with a motivational message and Confetti Display.
+* Child can mark chore as done.
+Parent enters PIN to approve chore completion.
+Child's coin balance updates by the chore value with a motivational message and confetti display.
 * Motivational messages on Child Dashboard are conditionally rendered based on number of chores completed.
-* Family Leaderboard can be sorted either by Chores Completed or Coin Total.
+* Family Leaderboard can be sorted either by chores completed or coin total.
-* All Day Confetti and congratulations message on Child's birthday.
+* All day confetti and congratulations message on child's birthday.
-* Rewards page displays messages about which Rewards the child can afford and how many coins they will have remaining after purchase.
+* Rewards page displays messages about which rewards the child can afford and how many coins they will have remaining after purchase.
 * Child can spend coins to redeem a reward.
 After parent PIN approval their coin balance is reduced.
 * Mobile / Tablet-first design.
 Also works on larger screen sizes.